leonwongdev/Flash-Chat-iOS13/README.md

-## This is a project based on Udemy Course.
+This is a project based on Udemy Course: iOS 13 & Swift 5 - The Complete iOS App Development Bootcamp